srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 - A set is a collection.
 It models mathematical set abstraction.
-- It is NOT a ordered collection.
+- It is NOT a ordered collection meaning it has no guaranteed internal order.
 - It cannot have duplicate elements.
 - A set can have at most one NULL element.
-- ***HashSet*** - stores elements in a Hashtable which is **best performing solution** but no ordering guaranteed.
+- ***HashSet*** - stores elements in a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) which is **best performing solution** but no ordering guaranteed.
 It hashes the elements and distributes them into buckets by the hash value.
-- ***TreeSet*** - stores elements in a red-black tree and orders its elements based on their values.
+- ***TreeSet*** - stores elements in a red-black tree (internally uses TreeMap) and orders (sorted) its elements based on their values.
 It is ordered and navigable.
 It is slower or worse complexity than HashSet.
-- ***LinkedHashSet*** - Implemented as a Hashtable with linked list,  and orders elements by insertion-order
+- ***LinkedHashSet*** - Implemented as a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) with linked list,  and guarantees element ordering by insertion-order

 ***Symmetric Set Difference:*** The set of elements contained in either of two sets but not in BOTH.